1. What courses do you offer and what are the fees?

 18. Why aren’t you taking class registration bookings via email or the internet?
 I’m afraid I won’t get a seat!

 Please refer to #13.
 Also, because 95% of the time, our calls or follow-up correspondence to confirm interest result in a no-show anyway.
-We figured if you really are interested, you’d make the effort to show up on the first day of class. 🙂 Also, our classrooms are pretty big and we can easily take in 40+ people at a time.
+We figured if you really are interested, you’d make the effort to show up to register and pay the fees upfront. 🙂

 19. Your classes seem expensive!
 There are some people out there teaching at cheaper prices!